Thursday, August 21, 2025

 In Search of David Hollister

 One of the joys of family research is discovering lines of ancestors that you had never heard of.
 In my search, there have been a few of these, mostly from my paternal grandmother’s family.
-I did not have much information on her and so there was a lot waiting to be found.
+I did not have much information on her and so a lot was waiting to be found.
 One of these families, the Hollisters, started out in colonial Connecticut and ended up, via New York, Pennsylvania and Wisconsin, in far western Iowa.

 The Town of Dansville, Stuben County, New York;